yash-johari/portfolio-yash-johari/readme.md

 ## Note

 As this project is built entirely by me, you might encounter some bugs or imperfections, especially since no framework was used.
-The website may not appear perfect on every browser.
+The website may not appear perfect on every browser and every device.
+Also, I have tested this on multiple phones and I encountered that in some of the devices it is not appearing upto the mark, I am constantly trying to fix all the bugs right now.
 I appreciate your understanding and any feedback you might have.

 ## Future Plans